magiblot/tvision/README.md

 ## API changes

-* On Linux, screen writes are buffered and are usually sent to the terminal once for every iteration of the active event loop (see also `TVISION_MAX_FPS`).
+* Screen writes are buffered and are usually sent to the terminal once for every iteration of the active event loop (see also `TVISION_MAX_FPS`).
 If you need to update the screen during a busy loop, you may use `TScreen::flushScreen()`.
 * `TDrawBuffer` is no longer a fixed-length array.
 The equivalent of `sizeof(TDrawBuffer)/sizeof(ushort)` is the `.lenght()` method.
 * `TTextDevice` is now buffered, so if you were using `otstream` you may have to send `std::flush` or `std::endl` through it for `do_sputn` to be invoked.
 * The `buttons` field in `evMouseUp` events is no longer empty.
 It now indicates which button was released.